odow/SDDP.jl/docs/src/tutorial/first_example.md

 ## Understanding the solution

 The first thing we want to do is to query the lower (upper if maximizing) bound of the solution.
-This can be done via the `getbound` function:
+This can be done via the [`getbound`](@ref) function:
 ```julia
 getbound(m)
 ```
 This returns the value of the Bound_ column in the last row in the output table above.
 In this example, the bound is `5000.0`.

-When, we can perform a Monte Carlo simulation of the policy using the `simulate` function.
+Then, we can perform a Monte Carlo simulation of the policy using the [`simulate`](@ref) function.
 It takes three arguments.
-The first is the `SDDPModel` `m`.
+The first is the [`SDDPModel`](@ref) `m`.
 The second is the number of replications to perform.
 The third is a vector of variable names to record the value of at each stage and replication.
 Since our example is deterministic, it is sufficient to perform a single replication:
 ```julia
 simulation_result = simulate(m,
     1,